 On day seven, the team spread its message even further by visiting the ABS-CBN Broadcasting Company.

 After the media event, the NSVI team continued north to Danao, a coastal city of over 100,000 inhabitants known for its manufacturing of guns.
 We were welcomed there at the Cebu Provincial Hospital, Danao City branch.

 After a final vigorous day of work, the team enjoyed a farewell meal of traditional Filipino food in Cebu.

-Friends and family say goodbyes, and our last meeting together until the next mission…
+Friends and family said their goodbyes, and we had our last meeting together until the next mission.